-- A: The gold-domed New Jersey State House is one of the oldest capitols in the country.
+- Tour the New Jersey State House: Step inside one of the oldest working state capitols in the U.S. with beautiful architecture and guided tours.

 Catch a baseball game and enjoy a cheap, exciting night with the Trenton Thunder.